With the Business Health Insights dashboard, you are able to view key membership, recruitment, and revenue metrics for

-What it means to your business: Keep track of the number of new clients joining each of your gym locations from month to month.
+What it means to your business: Keep track of the number of new clients joining each of your business locations from month to month.

 3. Average Active Clients

 How it’s calculated: Simple measure of the average active clients in your Wodify account, across all locations, in the selected time period

 What it means to your business: Knowing your total client count will keep the other math in perspective.
 While headcount tends to be the red herring metric (it matters less than you think!) having an accurate client list means you can calculate the metrics that really matter, above.